Category Archives: Blog

 Ideas introduce new things that we care about to the point where we each become unique individuals, blends of our genetics and the ideas we’re exposed to, but again, it’s all built on our biological drives.

 So, tweak our hormones, neurotransmitters, maybe even gut biome?
 We will change.
 What we like, what we believe, what we’re motivated to do, all can change by minor tweaks in the chemical soup that is your body.
 Sufficiently tweaked biology even alters our ability to discern reality, let alone rational vs irrational beliefs or courses of actions.

-Take any human with a strong interest, passion, or ideal, and introduce that human’s body to sufficient heroin, and you can observe in real time as if by a dial the way their motivations will change away from previous interests, passions, and ideals and toward whatever it takes to acquire more heroin.
+Or for a blunt-force example, take any human with a strong interest, passion, or ideal, then introduce that human’s body to sufficient heroin, and you can observe in real time as if by a dial the way their motivations will change away from previous interests, passions, and ideals and toward whatever it takes to acquire more heroin.

-The degree to which this is recoverable or resistible is an interesting question, but the reality is undeniably that it happens.
+The degree to which this is recoverable or resistible is an interesting question; obviously not everyone finds everything equally addictive.
+But the reality is undeniably that our feelings and motivations are driven by our (biological, emotional) experiences.
 And base-line-human-addicted-to-heroin is far from the strangest biological base a general intelligence can be attached to.

 4) Minds by default navigate reality by prediction, short and long term, and react accordingly.